-ELSA timetabled to support identified children across the school.
+ELSA continued to be timetabled to support identified children across the school.
 This included individual sessions, small group sessions alongside drop in sessions as needed.
-There was a positive impact from all of the children's baseline ELSA questionnaire to their exit questionnaire apart from 2 children across the school.(These case will be further considered).
+There was a positive impact from all of the children's baseline ELSA questionnaire to their exit questionnaire.
 ELSA also facilitated lunch club which as a result identified children were able to attend a structured and supportive session in which they were able to eat their lunch and therefore were more regulated and successful during lunchtime play.
-Incidents at lunchtimes were reduced therefore impacting less upon afternoon learning.
+Incidents at lunchtimes were reduced and this has had a positive impact upon afternoon learning.